pallets/werkzeug/examples/README.rst

 Werkzeug powered applications.

-Beside the proof of concept applications and code snippets in the partial folder they all have external depencencies for template engines or database adapters (SQLAlchemy only so far).
+Beside the proof of concept applications and code snippets in the partial folder they all have external dependencies for template engines or database adapters (SQLAlchemy only so far).
 Also, every application has click as external dependency, used to create the command line interface.